B.A. in Government

 Concentrations of Regent’s government degree:

-Learn MoreThe Bachelor of Arts (B.A.) in Government – International Relations & Foreign Policy enables you to explore the ever-increasing global political landscape while you study topics on contemporary global problems, geopolitics and more.
+Learn MoreThe Bachelor of Arts (B.A.) in Government – International Relations & Foreign Policy can enable you to explore the ever-increasing global political landscape while you study topics on contemporary global problems, geopolitics and more.

 Step 2: Submit Your Unofficial Transcripts